azamsharp/azamsharp.github.io/_posts/draft.md

 }
 ```

-The constraint ```.range``` makes sure that the generated value is between 0 and 20.
-Now, when the model generates the ```Recipe``` struct, it will assign a random value within range to ```prepTimeMinutes``` property.
+The `.range` constraint ensures that the generated value for `prepTimeMinutes` falls between 0 and 20.
+When the model generates the `Recipe` struct, it automatically assigns a random value within that range to the `prepTimeMinutes` property.

-One of the interesting things about guided generation is how seamlessly it works with hierarchical structures.
-Let's say that apart from generating the recipe we are also interested in knowing, which ingredients were used in that recipe and the unit measurement of each ingredient.
+One of the most powerful aspects of guided generation is how seamlessly it supports **hierarchical structures**.
+For instance, suppose we not only want the recipe itself, but also a list of ingredients along with their quantities and units of measurement.

-We can come up with the following structure.
+To represent this, we can define the following structure:

 ``` swift
 @Generable()